Millhouse Green is a village on the north banks of the River Don on the A628 road west of Penistone in the English County of South Yorkshire.

 Administratively, Millhouse Green forms part of the Metropolitan Borough of Barnsley and Penistone civil parish.
 The village falls within the Penistone West Ward of the Barnsley MBC.

 Millhouse Green is home to the expected amenities of a village of this size.
-There is now no Post Office having been replaced by a general grocers. as well as another small shop near the centre.
-There is also the Millhouse Institute, a village hall which plays host to small events and has a crown green bowling square at the rear.
-There is also a pub, the Blacksmiths and further out from the centre are Windmill Nurseries and Avid Farm Shop which both have cafes.
+The Post Office has been replaced by a general grocers. as well as another small shop near the centre.
+There is also the Millhouse Institute, a village hall which plays host to small events and has a crown green bowling ground at the rear.
+There is also a pub, the Blacksmiths and nearby are Windmill Nurseries and Avid Farm Shop which both have cafes.
 Until recently, Millhouse also had a 4x4 dealership which had previously been a petrol station.
 This was cleared for construction and is now replaced by two detached stone houses.
 The bungalow at the rear was built by Stanley (Stan) Mitchell who had lived there for many years and was well known in the village.
 He and Mr Kaye from the village butchers used to go to the Fountain Inn at Ingbirchworth every Christmas to sing carols.
 This village was a well known location for male voice choirs.

 The village is home to Millhouse Primary School a small, mixed primary school.
 It has from 80 – 100 students depending on the time of year, due to staggered intake.